Schema markup explained: Enhancing SEO and AEO with structured data

 Search engines are smart, but they need a little help understanding what your content actually means — that's where schema markup comes in.

-Adding schema markup to a page is like sticking labels to your content to identify key features such as an article title, product price, or business location.
+Adding schema markup to your content helps identify key features such as an article title, product price, or business location.
 Done correctly, schema markup gives search engines and AI systems the information they need to deliver better search results.

 While seemingly complex, you can create schema markup after learning just a few fundamentals and best practices.
 With these basics in mind, you'll be well on your way to improving your search engine optimization (SEO) and answer engine optimization (AEO) efforts.